Ian-Stewart/gba-fractals/README.md

 ## Dependencies

 To get this project to compile there are some dependancies that need to be taken into consideration.
-Obviously you will need a GBA emulator set up on your sytem, I tend to flip flop between using NO$GBA or lately mGBA.
-At the minute I use mGBA as it hooks up nicely with gdb debugging.
-Which I've configured this VS Code set up to make use of, so get a copy of [mGBA](https://mgba.io/downloads.html) (I'm using Version 0.9.2 - GDB seems to work fine, but if you have issues 0.6.2 was mentioned as working).
+Obviously you will need a GBA emulator set up on your sytem, mGBA works well and supports gdb debugging, it's configured for this project.
+Grab it [here](https://mgba.io/downloads.html) (I'm using Version 0.9.2 - GDB seems to work fine, but if you have issues 0.6.2 was mentioned as working).

 ### devkitPro

 You will need to have devkitPro with devkitARM installed, this can easily be carried out by heading over to the [devkitPro Installer page](https://github.com/devkitPro/installer/releases) and getting the most current version for your development platform.
 Try to avoid installing devkitPro to a directory or sub directory with long path names.
-I installed them to the root of my C drive, because I'm an idiot.
+I installed them to the root of my C drive, because I'm lazy.

 After installing it, you need to **add "%DEVKITPRO%\tools\bin" to the Path**.
 The installation seems to no make this and is necessary for the debugger to work correctly.
 Once devKitPro has done it's thing you can move on to getting VS Code set up.